andrewjamesford/andrewford-co-nz-11ty/content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/index.md

 With GC I got off to a very rocky start.
 Upon entering my question I got this result _"Oops, your response got filtered.
 Vote down if you think this shouldn't have happened."_.

-{% figure "./content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/github-copilot-filtered.png", "GitHub Copilot filtering a response", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./github-copilot-filtered.png", "GitHub Copilot filtering a response" %}

 I ended up having to change my question to the following for GC to get an answer, I'm not sure why it triggered the filter: